Metallicus Granite Mica Flecks Coming Off

 ANSWER:

-Unfortunately Maureen it's the nature of the stone.
-The problem with the metal in the stone is that it's softer so thin flakes and specks can be removed from the surface with mild friction.
+Yes, it's the nature of that stone, unfortunately Maureen.
+The problem with the metal in the granite is that it's softer so thin flakes and specks can be removed from the surface with mild friction.

-A few other stones have a similar problem with a fine grit constantly developing on the surface.
+A few other stones have a similar granite counter top maintenance problem with a fine grit constantly developing on the surface.

 Topical coating technology is advancing though and a few products that form essentially transparent surface barriers by Aldon and KinlochUSA could be a good solution in this case.